Domo929/solder_paste_workspace/README.md

 3. Run gerber import server
 rosrun gerber_import gerber_import

+4. Build the connection between ROS and Arduino rosrun rosserial_python serial_node.py _baud:=57600 _port:=/dev/ttyACM0

+Use the following command to see what is the name of the Arduino port. dmesg | grep tty

+If you don't have permission to do that, just try this sudo chmod 666 /dev/ttyACM0

-4. Run pneumatic control server rosrun paste_arduino PneumaticControl.py
+5. Run pneumatic control server rosrun paste_arduino PneumaticControl.py

-5. Run trajectory generation
+6. Run trajectory generation
 rosrun abb_control trajectory_generator.py

-6. Run soldering paste task
+7. Run soldering paste task
 rosrun abb_control solder_paste.py